jkpjkpjkp/coc/prompt.md

-coc/ and tests/ has exactly the same structure, where test file of a file is prepended with test_ logs are kept under data/log, and every module should log its io and errors in 2 files; log with timestamp.
+coc/ and tests/ has exactly the same structure, where test file of a file is prepended with test_ logs are kept under data/log, and every module should log its io and errors in 2 files; log with timestamp. various images under data/sample can be used for testing, e.g. onions.png is a pile of onions, and 4girls.png is 4 girls.

 ## idea
 in tree/ many vlm(mllm) tree-search inference strategies will be spawned, each writes code to interact with tool/